MarcBoule/OnelabModels/ShellAndKelvin/README.md

 * The Kelvin transformation works quite well in the 3D-Cylindrical and 2D-Planar cases: it seems much better than the shell transformation in first order simulations, and is comparable to the shell transformation in second order simulations.

-* The Kelvin transformation is more mitigated in the 3D-Spherical and 2D-Axisymmetric cases: the only instance where it performs favorably is the first order 3D-Spherical case, while for the 2D-Axisymmetric case, something seems wrong and further investigation is required.
+* The Kelvin transformation is more problematic in the 3D-Spherical and 2D-Axisymmetric cases: the only instance where it performs favorably is the first order 3D-Spherical case, while for the 2D-Axisymmetric case, something seems wrong and further investigation is required.

 * The number of integration points also has an effect in certain scenarios: choosing the theoretical minimum number of points is sometimes advantageous (sometimes by a wide margin), while in other cases the values from the template show a slight improvement.